fabianbuechler/wordpress-container/README.md

 - `stop.sh`
   Stop and clean up the containers.

+Remember to load your SSH key as configured below using `ssh-add`.

 ## Configure Authentication with easyname Hosting

 ### Enable SSH Access to easyname hosting